carineang/tp/docs/DeveloperGuide.md

 ![UndoSequenceDiagram](images/UndoSequenceDiagram-Model.png)

-The `redo` command does the opposite — it calls `Model#redoAddressBook()`, which shifts the `currentStatePointer` once to the right, pointing to the previously undone state, and restores the address book to that state.
+The `redo` command does the opposite — it calls `Model#redo()`, which shifts the `currentStatePointer` once to the right, pointing to the previously undone state, and restores the address book to that state.

 <div markdown="span" class="alert alert-info">:information_source: **Note:** If the `currentStatePointer` is at index `addressBookStateList.size() - 1`, pointing to the latest address book state, then there are no undone AddressBook states to restore.
-The `redo` command uses `Model#canRedoAddressBook()` to check if this is the case.
+The `redo` command uses `Model#canredo()` to check if this is the case.
 If so, it will return an error to the user rather than attempting to perform the redo.

 </div>

 Step 5.
 The user then decides to execute the command `list`.
-Commands that do not modify the address book, such as `list`, will usually not call `Model#commitAddressBook()`, `Model#undo()` or `Model#redoAddressBook()`.
+Commands that do not modify the address book, such as `list`, will usually not call `Model#commitAddressBook()`, `Model#undo()` or `Model#redo()`.
 Thus, the `addressBookStateList` remains unchanged.

 ![UndoRedoState4](images/UndoRedoState4.png)